qvest-digital/loginsrv/README.md

 [![Coverage Status](https://coveralls.io/repos/github/tarent/loginsrv/badge.svg?branch=master)](https://coveralls.io/github/tarent/loginsrv?branch=master)
 [![Join the chat at https://gitter.im/tarent/loginsrv](https://badges.gitter.im/tarent/loginsrv.svg)](https://gitter.im/tarent/loginsrv?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+__** Attention: Update to v1.2.5 for Google Login Update !!!! **__

+Google will stop support for the Google+ APIs.
+So we changed loginsrv to use the standard oauth endpoints for Google login.
+Please update loginsrv to the master version or wait for release v1.2.5 if you are using google.

 ## Abstract

 Loginsrv provides a minimal endpoint for authentication.
 The login is performed against the providers and returned as a JSON Web Token (JWT).